AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLPort/InternalElement.md

 AMLPort.InternalElement Property
 ================================
-AutomationML 2.1 APIThe collection of InternalElement objects for an AMLPort is always `null`.
+The collection of InternalElement objects for an AMLPort is always `null`.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)